PRO100BYTE/ProjectArcade-Wiki/tutorials/customize-mega-bezels.md

 First, you need to understand where the files we will be modifying are located.

-### RetroBat files
+### ProjectArcade files

-Files used by the RetroBat interface to display the list of available Mega-Bezels are located in the `system\shaders\configs` folder of your RetroBat installation.
+Files used by the ProjectArcade interface to display the list of available Mega-Bezels are located in the `system\shaders\configs` folder of your ProjectArcade installation.

 <figure><img src="https://i.imgur.com/7SEscUi.png" alt=""><figcaption></figcaption></figure>